Skip to main content

 I started watching Mahabharat on Star Plus since its first episode and never missed one.

-Krishna Saurabhbh Raaj Jain who was a well-known face as Vishnu in both Jai Shree Krishna and Dev o Ka Dev is Krishna here and that was truly pleasing to the eyes.
+Saurabh Raj Jainwho was a well-known face as Vishnu in both Jai Shree Krishna and Dev o Ka Dev, is Krishna here, and that was truly pleasing to the eyes.
 His half smile and witty eyes are indeed a resemblance to the Vishnu/Krishna of our imaginations.
 Special mentions to Gita moments, Draupadi's man Raksha, and Abhimanyu's Death.

 Karna

-Aham Sharma, who I don't know why I never noticed anywhere is dashing and calm as Karna.
-He took my attention away in those emotional scenes post the revelation of his true identity and also in the scenes where he fights.
-His calm yet heavy voice and his lea figure make him an unconventional ( because we were all accustomed to the moustached middle-aged man image) yet gripping character.
+Aham Sharma, whom I don't know why I never noticed anywhere, is dashing and calm as Karna.
+He took my attention away in those emotional scenes post the revelation of his true identity, and also in the scenes where he fights.
+His calm yet heavy voice and his lean figure make him an unconventional ( because we were all accustomed to the moustached middle-aged man image) yet gripping character.
 He is indeed more suitable than anybody else in this role.
 Special mention to the fight sequence with Abhimanyu.
 His expressions were superb.

-Arav Chowdhary who plays Bhishma pita maha and Devabrata is the first impressive character in this epic who stays till the last and hence deserved mention.
-He is a total resemblance to B R Chopra's Bhishma and his voice suits the great man's character.
+Arav Chowdhary, who plays Bhishma pita maha and Devabrata, is the first impressive character in this epic who stays till the last and hence deserves mention.
+He is a total resemblance to B.R.
+Chopra's Bhishma, and his voice suits the great man's character.
 The scenes where he is cursed by AmbaDraupadi's Vastraharan time and his death scene deserve special mention.

 Uttara Abhimanyu

-Paras Arora who was my favourite for his Veer Shivaji portrait on the Colors serial of that title has improved more than ever.
-From Shivaji to Rajjo to Mahabharat his acting has improved superbly.
-Abhimanyu is my personal favourite character in the epic and he outshined everyone during the last three episodes ending with his death.
+Paras Arora, who was my favourite for his Veer Shivaji portrait on the Colours serial of that title, has improved more than ever.
+From Shivaji to Rajjo to Mahabharat, his acting has improved superbly.
+Abhimanyu is my personal favourite character in the epic, and he outshone everyone during the last three episodes, ending with his death.
 Special mention, Chakravuha (his introduction), Conversation with Uttara and death scenes.
-Aham Sharma is the one who steals the scene he was nowhere near Paras in the last one.
+Aham Sharma is the one who steals the scene; he was nowhere near Paras in the last one.
 He proved his worth among people of extreme talent.

-Richa Mukherjee does justice to my favourite character Uttara.
-Her childish innocence turned into grown-up talk at that mere age changed by circumstances and has been portrayed superbly by the young talent.
-Special mention Scenes with Abhimanyu and that Introduction dance.
+Richa Mukherjee does justice to my favourite character, Uttara.
+Her childish innocence turned into grown-up talk at that mere age, changed by circumstances, and has been portrayed superbly by the young talent.
+Special mention of Scenes with Abhimanyu and that Introduction dance.

 The Crew...

-It is truly the largest television show with its Bengali, Malayalam, Telegu, Tamil and Marathi versions being aired on different channels and even an Indonesian version in Indonesia
+It is truly the largest television show with its Bengali, Malayalam, Telugu, Tamil and Marathi versions being aired on different channels and even an Indonesian version in Indonesia

-What caught my attention most is the Music from Atul-Ajay and Ismail Darbar.
-The lyrics are so meaningful with the mention of the Gita, Krishna, Vedas and Mahabharat being a historical event truly worth the mention.
+What caught my attention most was the Music from Atul-Ajay and Ismail Darbar.
+The lyrics are so meaningful with the mention of the Gita, Krishna, Vedas and Mahabharat being a historical event truly worth mentioning.
 Also worth mentioning are the background scores of Draupadi and Abhimanyu.

 The best scenes...